implict/ofSiteKR/_documentation/gl/ofTexture_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

+Use GL ARB rectangular textures.

+Rectangular textures are generally more useful and are enabled by default.
+Traditional GL_TEXTURE_2D square textures are faster on older hardware and in certain cases.

 _description: _

 ofEnableArbText enables the use of ARB textures.
 ARB textures enable the creation of non power of 2 sized textures.